CiganOliviu/wedding_invitation/README.md

 The table where this form information is stored is called confirm_answers.
-This table is automatically populated after a guest is going to authenticate in the platform, the data from which is populated is stored in the user table from the authentication and authorization database where the app administrator is creating an account for all guests.
+This table is automatically populated after a guest is going to authenticate in the platform, the data from which is populated is stored in the user table from the authentication and authorization database where the app administrator is creating an account for every guest.

 What the app administrator will see